Everything We Know About Cardi B’s Debut Album, Invasion of Privacy

 She will sing and rap

 Cardi B is about as multi-hyphenate as they come, so it should surprise no one that her debut album will not be limited to rap.
-While “Bodak Yellow” and “Bartier Cardi” may have demonstrated her knack for sharp, brazen bars, the album’s third single, “Be Careful,” showcased her ability to carry a song, too.
+While “Bodak Yellow” and “Bartier Cardi” may have demonstrated her knack for sharp, brazen bars, the album’s third single, “Be Careful,” showcased her ability to carry a song with sung vocals, too.

 In a “preview” of the album that was actually a fake-out, Cardi also covered the Cheetah Girls’ “Cinderella” and nailed every note.